MikeAxtell/sRNA_Viewer/README.md

 Alternatively, if you don't have git installed, you can go to the [github page](https://github.com/MikeAxtell/sRNA_Viewer) and download a zip file containing the code.

 cd into the sRNA_Viewer directory and ensure that the three scripts are executable.
-If not, use chmod to make them executable:
+If not, use chmod to make them executable

 `chmod +x add_YS.pl`

 `chmod +x sRNA_coverage.pl`

 `chmod +x sRNA_Viewer.R`

 For convenience, it is recommended that the three scripts (add_YS.pl, sRNA_coverage.pl, and sRNA_Viewer.R) be placed in the user's PATH so they can be called directly.